CymatiCorp/CyKit/Hardware-Readme.md

    next i attached an elastic headband to the sides of the unit, so when I place it on<br>
    my head, it is quite snug and there is less worry about the slightest movement<br>
    skewing any results.
 The device appears to work, however I think the contacts are<br>
-   a bit too close together for my liking.
-I will post pictures soon.<br><br>
+   a bit too close together for my liking. <br><br>
-   over all, i'm happy with my design, except I would have spread out the contacts<br>
+   over all, i'm happy with my design, except I'd prefer to have spread out the contact.s<br>
-   more next time.
    I tested the signal quality in epoc control panel today and it<br>
    was green across the board.
 Still have some quandary's of what impact the<br>
    locations of the reference sensors are playing, and whether the proximity is<br>
    an issue.<br><br>